kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-ai-sdk.md

   model: openai("gpt-4.1"),
   output: "enum",
   enum: ["action", "comedy", "drama", "horror", "sci-fi"],
-  prompt: "Classify the genre of this movie plot: "
+  prompt:
-    + "\"A group of astronauts travel through a wormhole in search of a "
+    "Classify the genre of this movie plot: " +
-    + "new habitable planet for humanity.\"",
+    '"A group of astronauts travel through a wormhole in search of a ' + 'new habitable planet for humanity."',
 });
 ```